scramjetorg/platform-samples/python/markdown-keywords/README.md

 ___

-Easy example of usage Kaffka with Scramjet platform.
+Easy example of usage Kafka with Scramjet platform.

 ## Running

-> ❗ Remember to [setup transform-hub locally](https://docs.scramjet.org/platform/self-hosted-installation) or use the [platform's environment](https://docs.scramjet.org/platform/quick-start) for the sequence deployment.
+> ❗ Remember to [setup transform-hub locally](https://docs.scramjet.org/platform/get-started/) or use the [platform's environment](https://docs.scramjet.org/platform/get-started/) for the sequence deployment.

 Open two terminals and run the following commands: